forcedotcom/sfdx-scanner/messages/run-command.md

 A target may be specified as a file, a folder, or a glob pattern.

-If you specify this flag multiple times, then the full list of targeted files will be the union of the specified target values.
+If you specify this flag multiple times, then the full list of targeted files will be the sum of the files and folders.

 Each targeted file must live within the workspace specified by the –-workspace flag.

-If the --target flag is not specified, then all of the files within your workspace (supplied by the --workspace flag) will be targeted for analysis.
+If the `--target` flag is not specified, then all the files within your workspace (supplied by the `--workspace` flag) will be targeted for analysis.

 # flags.rule-selector.summary